-- I. The applicability of UNTAET Regulations with respects to the crimes the both accused Benjamin Sarmento and Romeiro Tilman were charged. - The principle nullum crimen sine lege (no crime without law) has developed as a general principle of criminal law and as a rule prohibiting retroactive application of criminal laws.
-It is counted among the so-called "principles of legality," and it may be found in various international legal instruments, including international human rights and humanitarian law treaties. - 53 Section 31 of the Constitution provides as follows:
+- I. The applicability of UNTAET Regulations with respects to the crimes the accused João Sarmento was charged. - 38 The principle nullum crimen sine lege (no crime without law) has developed as a general principle of criminal law and as a rule prohibiting retroactive application of criminal laws.
+It is counted among the so-called "principles of legality," and it may be found in various international legal instruments, including international human rights and humanitarian law treaties.2